tteck/Proxmox/README.md

 `tpeap start` start the Omada Controller

-`tpeap stop` stop running the Omada Controller
+`tpeap stop` stop the Omada Controller

 ⚙️ **To Update Omada**